-In Monday’s post, I answered one of the most common questions people ask of me: What is a futurist?
+In another post, I answered one of the most common questions people ask of me: What is a futurist?
 I also touched on what the phrase Everyday Futurist means.
 I mentioned that I combine futuring and coaching in all my work, one-on-one, with groups, and in my writing.

 Which brings me to the second most common question I (and most coaches) get asked: What kind of coach?

 Since I first began coaching nearly 40 years ago, the profession seems to have exploded into a thousand different subspecialties and labels—career coaching, executive coaching, corporate coaching, leadership coaching, business coaching, relationship coaching, and so on.
 When I describe my holistic approach, incorporating futuring and coaching, addressing work, business, and life issues and goals, I often get this response: “Oh, you’re a life coach!”

 In fact, the first person to call me this was a senior editor and journalist writing for Dr.Koop.com back in the early eighties, and I don’t think she ever did get credit for coining the term!
 At the time, I disliked it so much that I did not think twice about it, until the nineties, when it became a trendy form of coaching.

 I still avoid using the “life coach” label for myself, and I’ll tell you why.
 First, let me say that many excellent coaches refer to themselves as life coaches, and many of them have solid skills, experience, and certification.
 We share many of the same approaches, perspectives, and theoretical bases.
 On the surface, my holistic approach does indeed appear to be that of a life coach.